untitled

 EEOC v.
 DRESSER-RAND COMPANY is an ongoing 2004-6 New York federal lawsuit involving a Jehovah's Witness named Harry Davis.
 Davis was employed as a Machine Tool Operator by the Dresser-Rand Company from 1974 to 1982, and from 1986 until December, 2002.
 Davis has been a member of the Jehovah's Witness faith for more than 25 years.
 One of the tenets of Davis' faith is that he may not perform work on any part or product that could be used as an implement of war.
 As a result, on any occasion that he had been asked to work on projects that involved orders from any of the Armed Services, Davis refused to work on such projects, and the projects were assigned to other machine operators.
 In December 2002, Davis was asked to work on a project for the United States Navy.
 As he had in the past, Davis informed his supervisor that he could not work on the project.
 Because he refused to carry out an assignment, Davis was immediately placed on suspension.
 Pursuant to a collective bargaining agreement in place at the time, a meeting was held between a company representative, a union representative, and Davis.
 According to the employer, in an effort to accommodate Davis' religious beliefs, he was offered a position in the shipping department.
 The employer contends that this was the only position available that could have accommodated Davis' beliefs.
 Davis contends that he was not officially offered a position in the shipping department, and in any event, the shipping department position was not a reasonable accommodation.
 Because the parties were unable to reach an agreement with respect to how Davis' religious beliefs could be accommodated, Dresser-Rand terminated Davis' employment.
 Thereafter, Davis filed an administrative complaint with the EEOC claiming that the employer discriminated against him on the basis of his religious beliefs.
 The EEOC then commenced this action in June 2004.
 Dresser-Rand's motion for summary judgment was denied in July 2006.
 Outcome unknown.

-CLARK v.
+CARL L. CLARK v.
 REVIEW BOARD is a 1988 unemployment compensation case involving a Jehovah's Witness named Carl L. Clark, who went to work at an Indiana manufacturing plant owned by Firestone Tire and Rubber Co.
 Although Clark did not know it at first, his first assignment was the assembling of military tank tracks.
 He discovered such a few weeks later.
 Although it was against Clark's religious beliefs to engage in the production of any military equipment, Clark decided to wait and complete his 60 day probationary period and achieve permanent status as an employee before protesting his work assignment.
 Clark did not notified his immediate supervisor and union officials until a few days prior to achieving permanent status.
 It was then that Clark was told that due to the union contract that he would have to wait and "bid" on jobs which would not offend his religious beliefs.
 Clark then waited until the day that he achieved permanent status to submit his resignation to the company.
 Clark then applied for unemployment benefits, which were denied because Clark continued to work after discovering the job violated his religious beliefs.
 Clark then filed a lawsuit in state court, where his unemployment benefits were granted.

-THOMAS v.
+EDWARD THOMAS v.
 REVIEW BOARD OF THE INDIANA EMPLOYMENT SECURITY DIVISION was a 1981 UNITED STATES SUPREME COURT decision involving an African-American Jehovah's Witness named Eddie Thomas.

 "Thomas, a Jehovah's Witness, was hired initially to work in the roll foundry at Blaw-Knox [Foundry & Machinery Co].
 The function of that department was to fabricate sheet steel for a variety of industrial uses.
 On his application form, he listed his membership in the Jehovah's Witnesses, and noted that his hobbies were Bible study and Bible reading.
 However, he placed no conditions on his employment; and he did not describe his religious tenets in any detail on the form.
 Approximately a year later, the roll foundry closed, and Blaw-Knox transferred Thomas to a department that fabricated turrets for military tanks.
 On his first day at this new job, Thomas realized that the work he was doing was weapons related.
 He checked the bulletin board where in-plant openings were listed, and discovered that all of the remaining departments at Blaw-Knox were engaged directly in the production of weapons.
 Since no transfer to another department would resolve his problem, he asked for a layoff.
 When that request was denied, he quit, asserting that he could not work on weapons without violating the principles of his religion.
 The record does not show that he was offered any non-weapons work by his employer, or that any such work was available.
 Upon leaving Blaw-Knox, Thomas applied for unemployment compensation benefits under the Indiana Employment Security Act."

 Thomas was denied unemployment compensation benefits, and he fought the denial all the way through the Indiana Courts to the United States Supreme Court, which finally ruled in Thomas's favor.
 One factor that played a significant role in the various lower courts' decisions which denied Thomas unemployment benefits was Thomas's testimony that "when he realized that his work on the tank turret line involved producing weapons for war, he consulted another Blaw-Knox employee - a friend and fellow Jehovah's Witness.
-The friend advised him that working on weapons parts at Blaw-Know was not 'unscriptural'.
+The friend advised him that working on weapons parts at Blaw-Know was not "unscriptural".
 Thomas was not able to 'rest with' this view, however.
 He concluded that his friend's view was based upon a less strict reading of Witnesses' principles than his own."
 This actual situation of two Jehovah's Witnesses disagreeing on the exact same issue evidently created difficulties for staff at the state's UCB, as well as several of the Indiana judges.
 The obvious question is: How can an employer be expected to handle similar situations better than trained government employees, attorneys, and judges?
 Evidently, employers should not assume that all Jehovah's Witness employees interpret Watchtower rules the same under the same or similar circumstances.
 Another important issue was: How is an employer to know where a Jehovah's Witness will draw the line?
 In Thomas's case, he had previously worked with good conscience in the department which produced rolled steel which other departments then used to manufacture various parts for military tanks.
 Since most Jehovah's Witnesses avoid employment where this scenario could arise, those employers who merely have incidental or occasional business relations with the military or other military suppliers are the employers who are most likely to stumble into a confrontation with a Jehovah's Witness Employee.

-BOLDEN v.
+JANESE BOLDEN v.
 ADMINISTRATOR UNEMPLOYMENT COMPENSATION ACT was a 1984 Connecticut unemployment compensation case involving a Jehovah's Witness named Janese Bolden.
 Until her resignation in July 1983, Bolden had been employed as an electronic assembler by Dynamic Controls, Inc. for approximately eight years.
 She had been a Jehovah's Witness for three years as of that date.
 In December 1982, Bolden discovered that some of the parts which she assembled would be used for military products.
 Not until July 1983 did she notified the employer of her intention to voluntarily terminate employment.
 The personnel manager asserted at the hearing that at the time the plaintiff submitted her notice of termination, the plaintiff merely indicated that she did so for "personal reasons" and did not suggest any religious motivation.
 Moreover, the plaintiff did not request a transfer to another position or department before submitting such notice.
 In her statement of claim Bolden asserted that she resigned because her religious beliefs as a Jehovah's Witness prohibited her from continuing to work on the production of military products.
 Bolden testified that she did not request a transfer to another department because she could not be sure that other parts which she would work on would not be used for military purposes.
 The state concluded that Bolden did not seek all available reasonable alternatives for continuing employment which would not conflict with her religious beliefs and, therefore, did not have sufficient "cause" to voluntarily terminate her employment.
 Specifically, he found that the plaintiff was a Jehovah's Witness who believed that the precepts of her religion prohibited her from working in the production of military parts.
 He also found that these beliefs motivated her to seek nonmilitary work and that they were good reasons for doing so.
 He also concluded, however, that Dynamic manufactures nonmilitary, commercial products which account for 10 to 50 percent of its contracts, and that if a transfer request had been made, Dynamic would have attempted to place the plaintiff in a position which did not involve military products.
 Bolden appealed to all levels of the UC system, and then to state court, and even alleged she had been denied "due process" by being aggressively asked too many questions.
 Bolden lost at all levels.

-POWELL v.
+JANISE L. POWELL v.
 DEPT OF THE AIR FORCE was a 1993 Texas federal appellate court decision.
 In May 1989, an African-American Jehovah's Witness, named Janise Lorraine Powell, applied for a civilian position as an Environmental Protection Specialist Trainee at Kelly Air Force Base.
 When Janise L. Powell was not hired, she filed a complaint with the Base's Equal Employment Opportunity Office.
 Janise Powell then re-applied, and was hired in February 1990.

 Shortly after Powell started work it became apparent that she and her trainer did not get along.
 In early April, Powell's supervisor held a meeting to diffuse the tensions.
 Part of these tensions arose from Powell's refusals to allow her trainer to explain the rationale for the work, and from Powell's accusations that her trainer failed to provide proper training.
 In May, Powell was again counseled for problems ranging from her unacceptable employment performance to complaints from co-workers that Powell was derogatory and rude.
 Powell received an advance copy of her 90-day performance appraisal on May 17, 1990.
 This report stated that her performance was below acceptable standards in every category.